 Belgians are bon vivants.
 They like to eat and drink.
 However, Belgian cuisine is about far more than the traditional mussels and fries.
 The range of Belgian flavours is broad and varied, from sweets to savouries.

 In the morning, you can start your day with a delicious slice of cramique (raisin bread) or craquelin (sweet bread).
 For those who love tradition, there is also the so-called “Greek bread”, which isn't in the least bit Greek but a 100% Brussels specialty!

 Later in the day, a Belgian person will of course want to start the aperitif with a good beer.
 Whether it's lager or dark, or perhaps amber, white or fruity, beer reigns supreme in Belgium.
-Particularly if you taste one of the seven Trappist beers, brewed in an abbey where monks carry out or oversee the production process.
+Particularly if you taste one of the six Trappist beers, brewed in an abbey where monks carry out or oversee the production process.

 As a starter, Flemish-style asparagus is much appreciated: who can resist the delicious combination of asparagus covered in melted butter, minced hard-boiled eggs, parsley and lemon?
 If you are at the seaside, you should try shrimp croquettes or tomatoes stuffed with shrimps.
 In the south of the country, you are more likely to enjoy a Liège-style salad with beans, bacon and potatoes or rabbit sauce meatballs, with Liège syrup and brown sugar.

 In Brussels, there is more than just cabbage!
 People like whelks, sea snails eaten at food stalls, or stoemp, a dish of mashed potatoes with vegetables.